fslone/simpleSlides/REVISIONS - v1.0.1.md

     "use strict"; Tutorial: http://ejohn.org/blog/ecmascript-5-strict-mode-json-and-more/

 11.)
 Combined variable declarations at the top of all functions to reduce unnecessary var statements and avoid hoisting issues.
-Declaring variables in this way avoids the conflicts associated with variable hoisting, in which a variable declaration lower in the function is still hoisted to the top of the function for initialization, being assigned a value of "undefined" until the variable assignment is reached lower in the function.
+Declaring variables up top avoids the conflicts associated with variable hoisting, where a variable declaration lower in the function is still hoisted to the top of the function for initialization, but is assigned a value of "undefined" until the variable assignment is reached lower in the function.

     Hoisting Tutorial: http://net.tutsplus.com/tutorials/javascript-ajax/quick-tip-javascript-hoisting-explained/